cypress-io/cypress-documentation/source/guides/getting-started/installing-cypress.md

 npx cypress open
 ```

-After a moment, the Cypress Desktop application will launch.
+After a moment, the Cypress Test Runner will launch.

 ## Adding npm scripts